 The Spacing Effect: How to Combat the Forgetting Curve

 Now that we know how memory works, we can do something about it!
-Here are a few things you can do to improve recall in your training initiatives.
+Here are a few ways you can leverage spaced repetition to improve recall in your training initiatives.

 Reinforce the training regularly

 Ebbinghaus discovered that information is easier to recall when it’s built upon things you already know.
 Every time you reinforce the training, the rate of decline reduces.
-Staging frequent training interventions as part of a learning campaign helps solidify the information.
+The testing effect says that by simply testing a person’s memory, that memory will become stronger.
+Staging frequent training interventions as part of a learning campaign helps solidify the information through active recall.

 Make the information easier to absorb in the first place.
 If you learn something from an essay or an article, it’s easier to forget the meaning, or miss it entirely.
 Try to represent your information in a diagram, or create a video describing the learning objective.